RisingCyber/Orbital-Threat-Modeling/README.md

 | Oversized requests | `MAX_CONTENT_LENGTH` caps request bodies at 2MB. |
 | AI hallucination reaching the UI | `app/ai_assist.py` regex-scans its own model output for anything that looks like a technique ID and discards the narrative if it references an ID the deterministic engine didn't already select.
 The model can describe a finding; it cannot invent one. |

-If you find a gap in this table, treat it as a bug.
+If you find a gap in this table, please treat it as a bug.

 ## Known limitations